The easiest way to capture UTM Parameters in Gravity Forms

 Using Attributer to capture UTM parameters in Gravity Forms is easy.
 Here's how to do it in 4 easy steps:

-The first thing you need to do to start tracking UTM parameters in your CRM is to add them to your ads and campaigns.
-This allows Attributer to determine exactly where your website visitors are coming from, and in turn, pass them through to your CRM for reporting on.
+The first thing you need to do to start capturing UTM parameters in Gravity Forms is to add them to your ads and campaigns.

 2. Add hidden fields to your forms